marialonsogar/fuzzy-compliance-SDG11/README.md

 # Fuzzy Inference System

 In order to obtain an assessment of an SDG, its indicators as currently defined in the report are taken as input variables.
 In the case of SDG 11, these are:
-- Proportion of urban population living in slum, in percentage terms [%]
+- Proportion of urban population living in slum, in percentage terms [%] (denoted by $\nu_1$)
-- Annual mean concentration of particulate matter of less than 2.5 microns in diameter (PM2.5) [mg/m3]
+- Annual mean concentration of particulate matter of less than 2.5 microns in diameter (PM2.5) [mg/m3] ($\nu_2$)
-- Access to improved water source, in percentage terms of urban population [%]
+- Access to improved water source, in percentage terms of urban population [%] ($\nu_3$)
-- Satisfaction with public transport, in percentage [%]
+- Satisfaction with public transport, in percentage [%] ($\nu_4$)
-- Population with rent overburden, in percentage [%]
+- Population with rent overburden, in percentage [%] ($\nu_5$)

 ## EDA
 Firstly, data from Sustainable Development Report 2022 is explored in [sd-report.ipynb](https://github.com/marialonsogar/fuzzy-compliance-SDG11/blob/main/fuzzy-sdg11/sd-report.ipynb).
-We have seen that only 14.51% of data have information for all the five indicators.
-There are 8 possible combinations of avaible indicators, so 8 models are proposed depending on the input variables recorded.
-Finally, we have extracted the ranges of values that the variables can take for each defined colour.
+We have seen that only 14.51% of data (28 countries) have information for all the five indicators, and a 5.7% (11 countries) have only one non-missing value and therefore a evaluation cannot be provided for them.
+There are 8 possible combinations of avaible indicators, so 8 dynamic models are proposed depending on the input variables recorded.
+Finally, we have extracted the ranges of values that the variables can take for each defined colour to define their min and max range.

 ## Modeling
 Subsequently, we use this information to define the Fuzzy logic Inference System (FIS) with the class defined in [VariableFIS.py](https://github.com/marialonsogar/fuzzy-compliance-SDG11/blob/main/fuzzy-sdg11/VariableFIS.py) and the process and demo explained in [fuzzy-system-demo.ipynb](https://github.com/marialonsogar/fuzzy-compliance-SDG11/blob/main/fuzzy-sdg11/fuzzy-system-demo.ipynb).